+1 (888) 504-4424

 Internships are professional learning experiences that allow high school students, college students, and recent graduates to take everything they’ve learned in school and apply it in a real-world situation.
 They help you narrow down and develop your career path and gain new skills for future jobs.

-Many employers like hiring interns because they bring new ideas and energy to their company.
+Many employers offer summer internships for high school students because students bring new ideas and energy to their company.
 Employers often hire interns as full-time employees after graduation, especially if they feel the intern’s work ethic, expertise, or enthusiasm will benefit the company.
 Some employers pay interns, while others only provide experiential opportunities.
-They usually last the length of a semester, school year, or summer break.
+While summer is a popular time to start an internship, many internships also occur during the school year.

 Both in-person and virtual internships help high school students gain professional skills and a foundation for their future careers.
 Through internships, high school students can explore various career fields and areas of interest to determine which career path they want to pursue in the future.
 This exploration is encouraged through virtual and in-person internships, giving high school students plenty of opportunities to change their minds and think outside the box.

-When a student determines their career path, choosing an internship relevant to that field of study helps them gain a competitive edge among their peers.
+If a student knows their career path, a summer internship relevant to that field of study helps them gain a competitive edge among their peers.

 When high school students with internship experience apply for college or a professional job, they can confidently add skills like teamwork, organization, professionalism, and written communication to their application.
-Internships also prepare students for leadership roles at their university and in their companies.
+Internships also prepare students for leadership roles at their universities and companies.

 Virtual internships offer a smooth transition into remote work and in-person work.
-They prepare you for college, especially studying and working in all types of environments.
+They prepare you for college, especially studying and working in all environments.
 Virtual internships teach flexibility and build resilience, especially when you can’t control your circumstances or working environment.
-Internships in journalism, marketing, and software engineering often offer remote or virtual opportunities.
+The journalism, marketing, and software engineering fields often offer remote or virtual internship opportunities.

 Crimson Education is the world’s leading admissions consulting company.
 Our expert admission advisors can help you build an extracurricular and leadership profile that will help you stand out to university admissions officers.
 Book a free consultation to learn more about our Extracurricular & Career Mentoring program.

-A simple google search is the easiest way to start looking for a virtual or in-person internship.
-Start by searching “virtual internships for high school students” or “high school internships.”
+A simple Google search is the easiest way to look for internship opportunities.
+Start by searching “summer internship opportunities for high school students” or “summer high school internships.”
 Sites like Indeed.com or LinkedIn are excellent starting points for your search.

-Before you call, email, or send in your resume, do your research.
+Connect directly with a company through its website.
+Before you call, email, or send your resume, do your research.
 Companies like to see that you took the time to learn about them, their mission, and what they’ve accomplished.
-This information is also helpful when interviewing for an internship.
+This information is also helpful when interviewing for a internship.

-High school students can network through teachers, counselors, family, family friends, and even peers.
-Connecting directly with a company through its website is another excellent place to start.
-Many companies do not have internship programs but are open to having an intern work in their office or remotely.
+Network through teachers, counselors, family, friends, and even peers.
+Many companies do not have summer internship programs but are open to having an intern work in their office or remotely.
 Sometimes a simple phone call sets the path for a quality internship.

-The Crimson Internship Program gives students the chance to perform tasks and receive feedback from startups and established companies.
+Crimson Careers gives students the chance to perform tasks and receive feedback from startups and established companies.
 Learn more about this program and search for internships through Crimson.

-Whether you’re looking for an internship in engineering, STEM, business, or arts, here are the top ten internships for high school students.
+Whether you’re looking for a internship in engineering, STEM, business, or arts, here are the top ten summer internships for high school students.
 (Some are virtual!)
+Additionally, some of these programs even offer internships throughout the academic year!

 Search hundreds of extracurricular clubs, internships, and research opportunities through Crimson’s online database.

-Goddard Space Flight Center offers NASA high school internships to US high school students over 16.
-Under the guidance of a NASA mentor, they provide students with opportunities to participate in experiential learning or research.
+Goddard Space Flight Center offers NASA summer high school internships to US high school students over age 16.
+Under the guidance of a NASA mentor, this summer internship provides students with opportunities to participate in experiential learning or research.
 Students can intern at one of their four campuses in Maryland, Virginia, New York, and West Virginia.

 This summer internship program is open to high school seniors entering a four-year undergraduate program.
 Students must declare a computer science, computer engineering, or software engineering major.
-Through this program, students interact with Google employees and learn more about computer science.
+Students interact with Google employees through this program and learn more about computer science.

-If you’re interested in an internship at the Smithsonian, they have multiple opportunities for high school students who are curious about history, culture, design, technology, and art.
+If you’re interested in a summer internship at the Smithsonian, they have multiple opportunities for high school students who are curious about history, culture, design, technology, and art.
 These programs are designed to prepare high school students for college and their future careers.

 This paid summer mentoring program is designed to educate high school students about fisheries science and management.
 The American Fisheries Society sponsors this program and provides experts in the field to mentor students.
-Internship locations vary.
+Summer internship locations vary.

 Forage offers virtual internships designed to help you discover where a career might take you.
 Their virtual work experience program connects students to companies, replicating what work would look like at these companies.
 Over 5-6 hours, students learn about the skills and tools needed during a typical company workday.
 This program is free, open-access, and self-paced.